 General wear and tear is not classified as a breakdown.

 Electronic Equipment Breakdown

 Pays for the repair or replacement of business electronic equipment that has broken down.
-Common items include computers, servers and printers.
+Common items that fall under this section include computers, servers and printers.

 Any data lost on your hard drive following a breakdown is excluded.

 If your business stores data electronically, you may need additional coverage to pay for the cost of restoring any lost data.